How much can you save with the new Oregon solar incentive program?

 Oregon’s solar incentive program is funded by The Rooftop Solar Incentive Fund.
 The money in this fund comes from many sources, including:

-Money transfered into the fund through a Legislative Act,
+Money transferred into the fund through a Legislative Act,

 Money donated to the fund, and